 4. Emergency Preparedness

-Meanwhile, the current council claims it would take just five hours to evacuate Sammamish in the event of an emergency, an unrealistic assumption that ignores:
+Yet, the current council claims it would take just five hours to evacuate Sammamish in the event of an emergency, an unrealistic assumption that ignores:

 Blocked or impassable roads during storms or earthquakes.